HUEI-JYUN-DEBBY-YEH/bert-fine-tune-taiwan-labor-law/README.md

 - Evaluation set: 50 GPT-generated questions labeled by hand

 ## 📊 Results
-# Model	Accuracy
-- Fine-tuned BERT	90%
+- Model	Accuracy: Fine-tuned BERT	90%
 - High precision in classifying legal topics from real-world questions
 - Particularly strong in handling legal intent and sentence structure in Mandarin
 - Weaknesses observed in ambiguous or multi-label phrasing, indicating potential for future multi-label extension